Parkchanjun/Parkchanjun.github.io/index.md

 ## About Me

 <img class="profile-picture" src="chanjunpark.jpg">
-<a href="https://scholar.google.com/citations?user=085jNAMAAAAJ&hl=en">Chanjun Park</a> is a researcher in the field of Natural Language Processing (NLP), with a focus on Data-Centric AI and Machine Translation.
+<a href="https://scholar.google.com/citations?user=085jNAMAAAAJ&hl=en">Chanjun Park</a> is a researcher in the field of Natural Language Processing (NLP), with a focus on Data-Centric AI, Machine Translation and Large Language Model (LLM).
 He is currently working as an AI Research Engineer at <a href="https://www.upstage.ai/">Upstage</a> since March 2022.
 In 2023, he received Ph.D. from Korea University under the supervision of Professor <a href="https://scholar.google.co.kr/citations?user=HMTkz7oAAAAJ&amp;hl=ko&amp;oi=ao">Heuiseok Lim</a> for the work on “Data-Centric Neural Machine Translation”.
 From 2018 to 2019, he worked at <a href="https://www.systransoft.com/">SYSTRAN</a>  as a Research Engineer.
 Chanjun is the founder and leader of the <a href="http://kunmt.org/">KU-NMT Group</a>, and has received the Naver Ph.D.
 Fellowship in 2021.
 He served as the Virtual Social Chair at <a href="https://coling2022.org/committee01">COLING 2022</a>, and is currently serving as the Program Chair for the <a href="https://www.winlp.org/">WiNLP Workshop</a>.
-He has published more than 140 papers in the field of NLP.
+He has published more than 150 papers in the field of NLP.
 See CV for more information.

 ## Research Interest
-Data-Centric AI, Machine Translation, Language Resource and Evaluation
+Data-Centric AI, Machine Translation, Large Language Model (LLM)

 ## Education
 * **2019.09 - 2023.08**: Ph.D in Computer Science and Engineering, Korea University (Advisor: <a href="https://scholar.google.co.kr/citations?user=HMTkz7oAAAAJ&amp;hl=ko&amp;oi=ao">Heuiseok Lim</a>)  <br>